apollographql/apollo/docs/source/guides/faq.md

 #### How do I connect my client app to my schema?

-There are many tools available to connect any kind of client to a schema.
-The most common are [Apollo Client](https://www.apollographql.com/docs/react/) for JavaScript clients, [Apollo iOS](https://www.apollographql.com/docs/ios/) for native iOS clients, and [Apollo Android](https://github.com/apollographql/apollo-android) for native Android clients.
+The Apollo platform has tools available to connect almost any kind of client to your schema: [Apollo Client](https://www.apollographql.com/docs/react/) for JavaScript clients, [Apollo iOS](https://www.apollographql.com/docs/ios/) for native iOS clients, and [Apollo Android](https://github.com/apollographql/apollo-android) for native Android clients.

 For Apollo Client projects, there are also many view-layer integrations, to make querying GraphQL schemas easier in [React](https://www.apollographql.com/docs/react/essentials/get-started.html), [Vue](https://github.com/Akryum/vue-apollo), and [Angular](https://www.apollographql.com/docs/angular/).

 ## Building a proof of concept

-> People in this phase understand how GraphQL works, and what benefits it offers.
-They are trying to create a proof of concept for their projects or their company to test GraphQL's viability in production
+> You understand how GraphQL works, and what benefits it offers.
+You are trying to create a proof of concept for your projects or company to test GraphQL's viability in production.

 #### How do I wrap existing APIs?